ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/diabetes_mellitus/index.rst

 1. We are using remission data from dismod, modelable_entity_id_2005 for overall DM.

+2. In vivarium, 'uncomplicated DM Type 1 and Type 2' is 'Moderate', which is different from how GBD 2017 is modelling it.
+In the future, severity splits will be revisited using disability weights.

-2. Moderate DM is non-fatal only.
+3. DM is non-fatal only.
 CSMR is only applicable to Severe DM.

-3. Case definition cross-walks on FPG and HbA1c: GBD 2017 assumed that HbA1c >6.5% was equivalent to FPG >126 mg/dL.
+4. Case definition cross-walks on FPG and HbA1c: GBD 2017 assumed that HbA1c >6.5% was equivalent to FPG >126 mg/dL.

 Cause Model Diagram
 -------------------